-The Company established a Nomination and Compensation Committee as a voluntary advisory body of the Board of Directors in November 2023.
-The committee deliberates on general policies pertaining to the determination of Directors' compensation, policy proposals concerning the contents of individual Directors' compensation and, upon making its determinations, provide responses to the Board of Directors.
+The Company has established a Nomination and Compensation Committee as a voluntary advisory body of the Board of Directors.
+The committee deliberates on general policies pertaining to the determination of Directors' compensation, policy proposals concerning the contents of individual Directors' compensation put to the Board of Directors, and the contents of individual Directors' compensation and, upon making its determinations, provide responses to the Board of Directors.